AdamSaleh/personal-landing-page/pages/index.rst

 Hi,

 My name is Adam Saleh, I work as a QE at Red Hat Mobile, mostly on CI/CD for our various projects, with a dash of Dev/Ops work included.
 My day-to-day work usually includes Jenkins_, Ansible_, Node.js_, Go_, Docker_ and OpenShift_.
+At work, as usual for Red Hat, we have quite a lot opensource projects, which you can check out at Feedhenry_.

 Previously I worked on some integration testing with Clojure_ and Python_, some smaller mobile apps with Xamarin_ and even doubled in C++ for my thesis project.